 5. Create a strategy to close skills gaps

 Decide how you’ll address the gaps you’ve uncovered.
-This is the actionable part of your skills gap analysis, so make sure it’s thorough.
+This is the actionable part of your skills gap analysis.
+It’s where you make it count.

 Your strategy may include training and development programs, recruitment, and succession planning.